casr-anz/size-label-action-with-proxy-support/README.md

 # size-label-action-with-proxy-support

-GitHub action to assign labels based on pull request change sizes.
+GitHub action to assign labels based on pull request change sizes, with proxy support for running on enterprise self-hosted runners.

-Labels are taken from https://github.com/kubernetes/kubernetes/labels?q=size

-Based on pascalgn/size-label-action and updates from @donovanmuller's pull request: https://github.com/pascalgn/size-label-action/pull/28 to add proxy support.
+Based on pascalgn/size-label-action with updates from @donovanmuller's pull request: https://github.com/pascalgn/size-label-action/pull/28 to add proxy support.

+The default labels are taken from https://github.com/kubernetes/kubernetes/labels?q=size

+Changes from the original
+ - `size/` is no longer added as a default prefix to custom labels

 ## Usage